 - 12. Through the means described in Paragraph 11, respondent represented, expressly or by implication, that it is a current participant in the Safe Harbor. - 13.
-In truth and in fact, since November 2006, respondent has not been a current participant in the Safe Harbor.
+In truth and in fact, from February 2008 to August 2009, respondent was not a current participant in the Safe Harbor.
 Therefore, the representations set forth in Paragraph 11 were, and are, false or misleading. - 14.
 The acts and practices of respondents as alleged in this complaint constitute unfair or deceptive acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act.

-THEREFORE, the Federal Trade Commission this day of , 2009, has issued this complaint against respondent.
+THEREFORE, the Federal Trade Commission this twelfth day of January, 2010, has issued this complaint against respondent.